SixtyAteWhiskey/SixtySharesWhiskey/README.md

 Run ```sudo ./sixtyshareswhiskey_setup.sh``` to run the installer

+***During the install, the script will request that you set your WLAN Country.***
+*DO NOT SKIP THIS, the script will not work without it!!*

 # After setup:

 The Pi will broadcast a Wi-Fi hotspot (by default named SixtySharesWhiskey)